m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 With multiple writers and readers, it's important that the reads return the most recent value at a memory location.
 It's also important that all of the writes that are performed are correctly ordered.
 This is necessary so as to present a consistent view of the distributed state to all of the nodes in the system.

 ## DSM Design: Migration vs Replication
-For a DSM solution to be useful, it most provide good performance to applications.
+For a DSM solution to be useful, it must provide good performance to applications.
 Since the core service provided by DSM solutions is access, the core performance metric to analyze is **access latency**.

 Clearly, accessing local memory is faster than remote memory, so it's important to consider how to maximize the proportion of local memory accesses.